federicomaffei/instagram/README.md

 	* The new "like" is immediately shown on all of the open instances of the page, via [Websockets](https://github.com/websocket-rails/websocket-rails).
 	* A user can only like a post once.

+###Order page and Stripe payment functionality (fifth iteration)
+As a fifth iteration the ability to sell prints of the pictures has been added.
+The features developed via TDD in this iteration are:

+	* An Order show the email of the customer, an order number and the product name.
+	* An Admin can see the all the details of all the placed Orders.
+The Admin cannot sign up, only be added via seeding.
+	* Users can place Orders, and pay for the placed order.
+A confirmation email is sent to the customer.

 ====================

 ###The programming languages and technologies I used are: